stevetodman/ekgquest/README.md

 # ECG viewer + synthesizer

+> North Star: Build the best in-browser ECG teaching lab: a MUSE-style viewer with accurate measurements and print-quality layouts, plus a high-fidelity pediatric ECG synthesizer that can generate realistic cases on demand—so learners can practice and educators can teach without needing real patient data.

-This repository now uses a single JSON schema (`{ fs, duration_s, leads_uV, targets, integrity }`) and shared JS utilities to keep the viewers in sync.
+Built for learners and educators first.
+The repository uses a single JSON schema (`{ fs, duration_s, leads_uV, targets, integrity }`) and shared JS utilities to keep all viewers in sync.
 Legacy snapshots are kept only as release artifacts under `releases/`.

 ## Layout
 - `viewer/` — active viewers using `<script type="module">` and the shared `js/ecg-core.js`.